DTEC, a pharmacy solutions company, is founded by Jim Coleman in Memphis, TN.

 CPS acquires McKesson Medication Management Pharmacy Services Division from McKesson Corporation.
 The acquisition adds 600 pharmacy services professionals and 47 client facilities to CPS.

 CPS purchases Rx-Knights, a regional call center-based remote order entry company based in Chicago, and rebranded the new division as Rx-Remote Solutions.
-Rx-Remote Solutions provides patient-centered, safe, efficient, costeffective off-site medication order verification and processing services which meet the Joint Commission and CMS standards, HIPPA regulations and applicable state licensing requirements.
+Rx-Remote Solutions provides patient-centered, safe, efficient, costeffective off-site medication order verification and processing services which meet the Joint Commission and CMS standards, HIPAA regulations and applicable state licensing requirements.

 CPS rolls out Rx-Remote Solutions nationally.

 CPS acquires leading long-term acute care hospital pharmacy management company Principle Pharmacy Group, expanding the company’s client base, creating additional operational synergies to all client facilities and strengthening CPS’s already significant presence in the specialty hospital owned pharmacy market.

 CPS rebrands Rx-Remote Solutions to CPS Telepharmacy.
 The full suite of 24/7/365 remote pharmacy services help reduce readmissions, lower healthcare costs, improve clinical outcomes and decrease adverse drug events.
 Components of the program include: Remote Order Entry, Transitions of Care Services, Staff Augmentation, Post-Acute Chart Review and Medication Reconciliation.

 CPS names Calvin Johnson (CJ) CEO, effective February 20, 2017.
 Mr. Johnson comes to CPS from SODEXO where he most recently served as President of the Hospital Division.
 Mr. Johnson is a Memphis native who grew up in the area before attending the U.S. Military Academy at West Point.